Not All CBD is Created Equal

 Notice the different doses per condition and the large range?
 Always begin with a low dose, but keep increasing it until you feel an effect.
 If you go as far as 100mg a day for pain, and it isn’t working, perhaps CBD is not for you.

 CBD works with the endocannabinoid system (ECS) and some of us are born with more endocannabinoids than others.
 CBD oil works due to the way the body interacts with it.
-If you have a genetic anxiety disorder for example, you could experience paranoia when using THC but CBD should help you.
+If you have a genetic disorder for example, you could experience paranoia when using THC but CBD should help you.
 If not, your genetics could be to blame.

 About 20% of Americans have a genetic mutation that increases the natural endocannabinoid level in the body.
 If you’re lucky enough to have this mutation, you’ll feel less anxious than a normal person but conversely, since you have extra cannabinoids already, CBD may not prove effective.
 If you’d like to find out how your body would respond to weed, you can use a service such as 23andMe to predict how you’ll respond.

-Research also shows that THC works closely with estrogen, so marijuana is most powerful in women when estrogen levels are at their peak, during a menstrual cycle.
+Research also shows that THC works closely with estrogen, so cannabis is most powerful in women when estrogen levels are at their peak, during a menstrual cycle.
 It is unclear if CBD is more effective during this period.

 Biochemistry & Lifestyle